History of United States Navy ratings: Continental Navy

 The structure, ranks, and enlisted ratings of the early Continental Navy were direct carryovers from the Royal Navy hierarchy of uniforms, ranks, and insignia.
-The first American naval ranks consisted of simply captain, lieutenant (navy), and midshipman.
-Shipboard warrant officer ranks, such as sailing master, boatswain, carpenter, gunner, and purser, were also copied from the British system.
+The first American naval ranks consisted of simply captain, lieutenant (navy), and surgeon.
+Shipboard warrant officers, such as the sailing master, purser, boatswain, gunner, sailmaker, carpenter, and midshipman were also carried over.

-The earliest form of U.S. Navy enlisted ratings may be traced to the petty officers assigned as assistants to the shipboard warrant officers.
-The oldest such ratings, still in use today, are boatswain's mate, quartermaster, and gunner's mate.
-The rating of armourer was also in use as an assistant to the gunner, as was the rating of carpenter's mate for members of the ship's carpenter's crew.
+The earliest form of U.S. Navy enlisted ratings may be traced to the petty officers who serve as the department heads and mentors to the unrated crew.
+The oldest such ratings, still in use today, are boatswain's mate, gunner's mates, Master-at-arms, and a cook.
+There were also ratings of an armourer to maintain the guns and carpenter's mate for members of the ship's carpenter's crew.
+Additionally there was a coxswain which is still in use as a qualification in the Coast Guard.
 Informally, the shipboard title of yeoman was also frequently used, even though this would not be an official rating of the United States Navy until 1835.

 The remainder of a Continental Navy ship's crew were simply referred to as "seamen", who were "signed on" to the ship for the duration of a campaign and "paid off" once the ship had returned to port.